conorbr/breen_blog/_posts/2021-01-13-link-shortener-part-1.markdown

 $ rails new link_shortener --api -d postgresql -T && cd link_shortener
 ~~~

 That unsuspecting little line just created our rails api, set the database and for good measure didn't set the default test folders, but more on that later.
-And just for flare it will cd you into the project.
+And for a little added flare it will cd you into the project.
 But that's just me being fancy.

 First things first, lets talk tests.
 In our gemfile we're going to add the [rspec-rails gem](https://github.com/rspec/rspec).